Pooryamb/PseudoGene/README.md

 - `ori_f_doms.tsv`: Domains predicted on the original ORF of the query.
 - `nonbroken_ali.tsv`: Alignment of the query with the subject (Diamond output).
 - `broken_ali.tsv`: Alignment of the query with the subject showing each frame separately.
 If the corrected ORF includes flanking regions, each region (3' or 5') is displayed on a separate line.
+This file is generated only for genes in the pf directory.
 - `subject_doms.tsv`: Domains predicted on the subject used for correcting the ORF of the query.
 - `correctedseq_doms.tsv`: Domains predicted on the corrected ORF of the query.
 - `orths.nal.RELAX.json`: Output from the selection analysis.